zamoose/hgv-old/README.md

 HGV automatically creates four sites and adds host file entries for them (if you installed the ```vagrant-hostsupdater``` plugin, that is):

+No really, make sure you go to these to check them out as you work with HGV.

 wpengine.dev -- General documentation and links for all of the tools

 hhvm.wpengine.dev -- A new WordPress installation running on HHVM